Scenic Waimea Canyon Drive

 Kaluapuhi Trail

-An easy 1.6 mile (one-way) forest trail, a quick way to stretch your feet at the Kalalau Lookout.
+An easy 1.6 mile (one-way) forest trail, the Kaluapuhi Trail offers a quick way to stretch your feet at the Kalalau Lookout.

 Mile Marker 19: Puu o Kila Lookout